intermine/im-docs/docs/get-started/amazon.rst

 Where you should learn how to start your own MalariaMine web application on the Amazon Cloud.
-You could also use your InterMine Amazon instance to try building MalariaMine yourself (see ) or to build your own mine there if you want to (see   ).
+You could also use your InterMine Amazon instance to try building MalariaMine yourself (see http://intermine.readthedocs.org/en/latest/get-started/tutorial.html) or to build your own mine there.

 Pre-requisites